review-preproc User Guide

 end

-Then, you can execute preprocessor with rake
+endThen, you can execute preprocessor with rake.

-$ rake preproc
+$ rake preproc#@maprange

-You also can embed a part of the target file with #@maprange
+#@maprangeYou also can embed a part of the target file with #@maprange marker.

-, you must add ID as parameger to identify the part.
+Add #@range_begin(ID) and #@range_end in the target file you want to embed.
+In #@range_begin(ID), you must add ID as parameger to identify the part.

-is the ID of the range to embed.
+In the code below, sample is the ID of the range to embed.

 #!/usr/bin/env ruby